RangaSudharshan05/sudharshan.github.io/_pages/about.md

 <h2>What inspires me</h2>
 <p>
 From an early age, I have been fascinated by free will as a philosophical construct.
-My curiosity was shaped by reading Dostoevsky, exploring the neurobiology of behavior with Robert Sapolsky, and inevitably embracing an absurdist perspective.
+My childhoood was shaped by reading Dostoevsky's literature, exploring the neurobiology of behavior with Robert Sapolsky, and inevitably embracing an absurdist perspective.
 These interests naturally evolved into a fascination with the quantum nature of biology and the stochastic regulation of gene expression — what I think of as the “free will” of the human genome.
 </p>
 <p>
 I explore the intersection of epigenomics and quantum-inspired biology, in which epigenomic regulation functions as a form of cellular decision-making.
 Stochastic biochemical processes — such as chromatin remodeling, enhancer activation, and nucleosome repositioning — probabilistically determine which regulatory paths a cell “chooses” within the constraints of its genomic landscape.
 These probabilistic transitions mirror quantum-like principles, including superposition of potential states, context-dependent outcomes, and non-local regulatory effects.